 Dartmouth Digital Commons Citation

 Rezlescu, Constantin; Duchaine, Brad; Olivola, Christopher Y.; and Chater, Nick, "Unfakeable Facial Configurations Affect Strategic Choices in Trust Games with or without Information about Past Behavior" (2012).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3520.